 There are orientations and workshops that are held.
 Any job placement, resume review services and career counseling is limited and offered on a first come, first served basis.
 Other employment services from DenUM are Basic Computer Classes, Writing Cover Letters, Resume Preparation, Legal Counseling, and Career Assessment.
 There is also access to equipment, and this may include Telephones and Fax Machine, Hygiene Products, Clothing, and even services to help get IDs & Birth Certificates.

 Utility bill and heating assistance is offered, mostly by referrals.
-There may also be information on housing or rental assistance, however funds are not issued for rent.
-The Urban Ministries in Denver has a call in line service for requests or referrals to non-profits and various programs.
+Urban Ministries in Denver has a call in line service for requests or referrals to non-profits and various programs.
 When funding or grants are available, the information will be taken from those seeking financial assistance.
 Note that clients must apply for LEAP before receiving assistance from DenUM.
 All aid is offered on a first-call, first-served basis for those that qualify.
 Call 303-991-3977 for more details.

 Health and medical care is offered as part of Denver Urban Ministries clinic.
 This is offered every other week from a certified RN Facilitator, Nurse Practitioner and with additional support from several Denver School of Nursing students.
 Together they offer wellness and health coaching, perform blood pressure checks and more.
 Other health services include information on nutrition for pregnant women and infants, Pre-diabetes/Diabetes, how to live on healthy diet on a budget, and there may be some assistance for medications.

 Almost all of the Denver Urban Ministries programs are offered first come and served to those that qualify.
 The main office is at 1717 East Colfax Avenue, Denver, Colorado 80218.
 Call (303) 355-4896 for intake or information.